CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 ### Binary Encoding

 The binary encoding represents the columns of an instance table using parallel arrays called **property arrays**.
 These arrays are stored as **buffer views** in a binary **buffer**.
 A buffer is a contiguous array of bytes, while a buffer view is a subsequence of a buffer.
 A buffer view may be tightly packed, or it may be spread out with a constant stride between elements.
-Both buffer and buffer view correspond directly with [glTF concepts](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#buffers-and-buffer-views)
+Both buffer and buffer view correspond directly with [glTF concepts](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#buffers-and-buffer-views).

+Buffer views are referred to by an integer index that counts the number of buffer views since the start of the file.
+There may be additional buffer views in a binary file not used for metadata.
+For example, in a glTF-based implementation, there may be other buffer views for storing the geometry of a 3D model.

 Since instance tables are a one-to-one representation of a class, each property of an instance table must correspond to a property of the same name from the class declaration.